Shape the Regional Growth Strategy

 Transportation & Mobility

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.As the region strives for higher levels of choice and efficiency in transportation systems, integrated transportation and land use planning will be essential.
+over 3 years agoShare Transportation & Mobility on Facebook Share Transportation & Mobility on Twitter Share Transportation & Mobility on Linkedin Email Transportation & Mobility linkCLOSED: This discussion has concluded.As the region strives for higher levels of choice and efficiency in transportation systems, integrated transportation and land use planning will be essential.
 While a wider range of transportation options contribute to improved mobility for all residents, promoting compact, mixed-use development within established community centres can also reduce car dependency and encourage walking, cycling, and other forms of active transportation

 RGS Goal